pozirk/AndroidInAppPurchase/readme.txt

 Supported functionality:
 - purchase of items;
 - restoration of previously purchased items;
-- consumption of items.
+- consumption of items;

-Subscriptions are not supported.
+- subscriptions.

 # Installation